USS Nereus (AC-10): Loss

 Nereus was lost at sea sometime after 10 December 1941 while steaming from St. Thomas in the Virgin Islands, along the same route where her sister ship, USS Cyclops had disappeared towards the end of World War I. Nereus carried a cargo of ore destined to make aluminum for Allied aircraft, and was presumed sunk after being torpedoed by a German U-boat.
 However, there are no German U-boat claims for this vessel.
 It has been suggested that both Nereus and Cyclops could have been lost to U-boats which were later lost themselves to Allied action or storms at sea.
-However, the record shows that in 1918 only four U-boats were active off the US coast and in 1941 only five U-boats were lost in the Mediterranean.
+In the case of Cyclops this seems unlikely, as records show that in 1918 only four U-boats were active off the US coast.
+As for Nereus, a far greater number of boats that might have operated off the US coast were lost in 1941, so no conclusion can be considered justified by available evidence.

-The wreckage has never been located, nor the actual cause of her disappearance determined.
+The wreckage of Nereus has never been located, nor the actual cause of her disappearance determined.
 A memorial listing for her crew can be found on the CWGC Halifax memorial.